isra147/depth_to_pcd_to_voxel_in_colab/README.md

 You can change the voxel size under the title 'Downsampling Point Cloud and Voxelization', but it shouldn't be too low or too high.

+Please open an issue if you encounter any bugs or have suggestions for improvement.

 -------------------
 ## Colab Notebook